 To better understand the activities included in the calculation, let's take a random example… DECATHLON.Here are parts of its activity (all scopes included)the company reports CO2 emissions for:

-If some of the data can actually be collected, a lot will be based on hypotheses.
+If some data can actually be collected, a lot will be based on hypotheses.
 We can, for example, make a forecast concerning customer journeys using a survey of a representative panel.

 These tools allow you, for instance, convert a unit - kWh, L, ton kg, etc. — into a ton of CO2 emitted by multiplying it by an emissions' factor.
 It will be different depending on the country concerned: China's emission factor, which uses coal power, will be higher than France's, which uses nuclear power.
 By the end of the calculation, litres of petrol consumed by lorries on the road and the kWh of energy are converted into tons of CO2.